Xingguo Temple (Jinan): Jade Buddha Hall

-The Mahavira Hall houses statues of Sakyamuni, Ksitigarbha and Thousand Armed and Eyed Guanyin.
+The Mahavira Hall houses statues of Shijiamouni, Dizang and Thousand Armed and Eyed Guanyin.
 The sitting statue of Sakyamuni is made of jadeite.

 Thousand Buddha Cliff

 In the Thousand Buddha Cliff (千佛崖) that is opposite to the temple, there are many stone statues made by artisans in the Sui and Tang dynasties.
 The over 200 stone statues are carved with integrate structural and exquisite techniques.